capture0x/XSS-FINDER/README.md

 Click on the image...

+Introducing XSS Finder, an exceptional open-source security tool built to detect Cross-Site Scripting (XSS) vulnerabilities with an impressive track record of delivering zero false positives.
+XSS vulnerabilities pose a significant threat to web applications, making accurate identification crucial for maintaining their integrity and protecting users' data.

 This tool works with geckodriver, search url for xss vuln and when get an alert on the screen, it notifies you of the successful payload.

 ## 📀 Installation 📀